sidpalas/devops-directive-website/content/posts/2020/03/always-on-minikube/index.md

 At this point, I was able to connect to the cluster, but only when the Client and Server systems were connected to the same network.

-Two additional things needed to be configured in order to connect from outside of my home network:
+Two additional things needed to be configured to connect from outside of my home network:

   1) I set up a free dynamic DNS using https://www.dynu.com/.
 After doing this I replaced `<INTERNAL-NETWORK-IP>` with `<MY-DDNS-DOMAIN-NAME>`
   2) I configured my router to port forward incoming requests on port `51928` to the MacBook Air and reserve the IP address for the MAC Address of the machine to ensure it doesn't change.